California College of the Arts: History

 CCA was founded in 1907 by Frederick Meyer in Berkeley as the School of the California Guild of Arts and Crafts during the height of the Arts and Crafts movement.
 The Arts and Crafts movement originated in Europe during the late 19th century as a response to the industrial aesthetics of the machine age.
 Followers of the movement advocated an integrated approach to art, design, and craft.
-The initial campus was in the "Studio Building" at 2045 Shattuck Avenue, and they had forty three enrolled students.
+The initial campus was in the "Studio Building" at 2045 Shattuck Avenue, and they had 43 enrolled students.

-In 1908 the school was renamed California School of Arts and Crafts.
+In 1908, the school was renamed California School of Arts and Crafts.
 In 1910, the school moved to the site of the former Berkeley High School building at 2119 Allston Way (at Grove Street, now Martin Luther King Way).

 The college's Oakland campus location was acquired in 1922, when Meyer bought the four-acre James Treadwell estate at Broadway and College Avenue.
 Two of its buildings are on the National Register of Historic Places.
 After the San Francisco campus opened, the Oakland campus housed the more traditional, craft-based studios such as art glass, jewelry and metal arts, printmaking, painting, sculpture and ceramic programs.

 In 1936, it became the California College of Arts and Crafts (CCAC).
 In 1940 a Master of Fine Arts program was established.

 In the 1980s, the college began renting various locations in San Francisco, and in 1996 it opened a campus in the city's Design District, converting a former Greyhound maintenance building.

-21st century and modern history
+21st century

 In 2003, the college changed its name to California College of the Arts, under the leadership of president Michael S. Roth.

 In 2016, it was decided to close the Oakland campus and consolidate all activities at the San Francisco campus.
 The final day of classes at Oakland was May 6, 2022.
 The college said it will "redevelop the campus with community gathering spaces, affordable housing, office space for arts nonprofits and bike parking while preserving the campus’s cluster of historic buildings and trees."
 In fall 2024, the college completed its expanded campus, adding 82,300 square feet of new space for teaching, making, and presenting art in a continuous indoor-outdoor environment.

 Clifton Hall, one of the dormitories at the Oakland campus, was bought by the city of Oakland to use for public housing.
 Other parts of the Oakland campus remained unused in 2024, with plans to create a mixed-use development with hundreds of residential units.